alitet01/etc/secure/SECURITY.md

 ## Security

-TLS:
+#### TLS:

 The app expects a java keystore of certificates.
 In order to create a new self-signed cert use:

 `keytool -genkey -alias sitename -keyalg RSA -keystore keystore.jks -keysize 2048`

-keystore path is configurable via:
+keystore path for the server is configurable via:

 `-DkeyStore=secure/keystore.jks`

-Authentication:
+#### Authentication:

-Basic HTTP auth is cofigurable via:
+Basic HTTP auth for the server is cofigurable via:

 `-DauthConfig=secure/credentials.txt`

-Make sure the file is protected by safe access attributes.
+Make sure the file is protected by safe access rights.
 The file syntax is:

 `username=user`

 `password=pass`

+The keystore and credentials for javaagent are configurable via last two parameters, see Running section below.

-## Running
+#### Running

 To run as a secure javaagent:
 ```